Professor Andrew Pickford

-I am a Reader in Molecular Biophysics and the Operations Director for the newly-established Centre for Enzyme Innovation (CEI) at the University of Portsmouth.
+I am a Professor of Molecular Biophysics and the Director of the Centre for Enzyme Innovation (CEI) at the University of Portsmouth.
 My principal research interest is the relationship between structure, flexibility and function in enzymes that degrade challenging natural and man-made polymers, such as plastics and collagen.

-My expertise covers all aspects of enzyme engineering and analysis, from the recombinant expression of proteins in microbial hosts (e.g. fermentation in Pichia pastoris) and their subsequent purification, through biochemical assays of enzyme activity (e.g. high-throughput assays using fluorogenic substrates) and interactions (e.g. surface plasmon resonance analysis), to characterisation of enzyme structure and dynamics (e.g. by nuclear magnetic resonance (NMR) spectroscopy and small-angle x-ray scattering (SAXS)).
+My expertise covers all aspects of enzyme engineering and analysis, from the recombinant expression of proteins in microbial hosts (e.g. fermentation in Pichia pastoris) and their subsequent purification, through assays of enzyme activity (e.g. with isothermal titration calorimetry), stability (e.g. differential scanning calorimetry) and interactions (e.g. surface plasmon resonance analysis), to characterisation of enzyme structure and dynamics (e.g. by small-angle x-ray scattering (SAXS)).
 I have served as a panel member, and most recently as chair, of the Diamond Light Source soft condensed matter beamtime awarding committee, assessing proposals for access to the SAXS and circular dichroism (CD) beamlines.

 I graduated from the University of Oxford in 1993 with a BA (Hons) degree in Biochemistry.
 I went on to complete a DPhil in Biochemistry (1997) in the laboratory of Prof Iain Campbell in Oxford, and continued there as a Research Associate studying the structural biology of the extracellular matrix using NMR spectroscopy as my principal research tool.
-In September 2005, I joined the School of Biological Sciences at the University of Portsmouth as a Senior Lecturer in Biological NMR, and was promoted to Reader in 2016.
-Since 2012, I have served as Associate Head (Research) in the School.
+In September 2005, I joined the School of Biological Sciences at the University of Portsmouth as a Senior Lecturer in Biological NMR, and was promoted to Reader in 2016, and to Professor of Molecular Biophysics in 2020.
+From 2012 to 2018, I served as Associate Head (Research) in the School.

 From my time as an undergraduate (UG) biochemistry student at Oxford, I clearly recall the enthusiastic and inspirational teaching that I received at such a formative time in my academic life.
 I delight in passing on that enthusiasm to my own UG students in lectures, tutorials and the laboratory, in the hope that it will inspire them to pursue a career in biological science, in the same way it did me.
 Indeed, many of my post-graduate research (PGR) students are former UoP graduates, and all of my PGR students have gone on to careers in academia or bio-based industry.